clduab11/parallax-pal/README.md

 Hi everyone!
-My name is Chris, and I recently started Parallax Analytics as a business to bridge the divide between the consumer and the technical professional; aka, translating the wizardy of AI and deep learning in general to help SMBs unleash their potential!
+My name is Chris, and I recently started Parallax Analytics as a business to bridge the divide between the consumer and the technical professional; aka, translating the wizardry of AI and deep learning in general to help SMBs unleash their potential!
 I am not a coder by nature; my experience is limited to crash-coursing coding and all things artificial intelligence, Python, and deep/machine learning, and this is the first 1.0.0 culmination of my work that I'm proud to present!
 NOTE: This repository is private at this time, and I will remove and update this note when I'm ready to go public.

 # Forthcoming Changes & Future Updates**!! (**: as time allows)
 - Folder path to drop any local models you download (GGUF support first, followed by EXL2, potentially INT8, etc.)